Zviad1990/hipages/README.md

 8. Think of how you can implement the following (what additional datasets would you use, how will the models look etc).
 We will explore these add-ons during tech interview stage.
 Additional points, if you can implement them now!
    + Product Category Recommender - how to implement Next Best Product Category?
    + Data Sharing: how would you implement PII on this data, so it can be safely shared with, say, partners?

+### Exercises/Solution <a name="paragraph4"></a>

+1. Fix the failing tests

+**Answer:**

+`Contacts.csv`

+Problem is with source. `Contacts.csv` has same `id` in last 2 rows.
+In this kind of situation need to fix `id` in source and reupload data in our target DB.
+For this test we can change `id` in last row or delete last row at all.
+I will choose to delete.

+`transactions`

+Also add 'Kitchen' to accepted values in test

+`contacts_joined_with_transactions`

+Change Left Join to Inner to fix data problem when we have transaction information by didn't have information about contacts.
+When Contact information wil be fixed and fill relefant and full data Then this dataset will be automatically updated.

+2. Add a test to validate the referential integrity of the `transactions` table (`contact_id` refers to a valid contact) and ensure it passes

+**Answer:** 1

+3. We want to ensure our `transactions` data is not older than 1 day.
+How to do this and when to run these checks?

+**Answer:** 1

+4. Add tests for macros

+**Answer:** 1

+5. Macros contain Postgres-specific functions, however our production environment is in Databricks.
+How would you refactor them, to allow switching between these two syntax?

+**Answer:** 1

+6. We'd like to enhance the `customers` model by adding few more attributes:
+   + `first_purchase_date` and `last_purchase_date` (time of first and last purchase respectively)
+   + total amount of purchase per category eg. columns like `app_and_games_amount`, `beauty_amount` etc. (refer to `_web__sources.yml` for a static list of product categories)

+   Please update the `customers` model for these columns.
+Also, write singular test(s) to validate the logic.

+**Answer:** 1

+7. Any other improvements you'd like to make?

+**Answer:** 1

+8. Think of how you can implement the following (what additional datasets would you use, how will the models look etc).
+We will explore these add-ons during tech interview stage.
+Additional points, if you can implement them now!
+   + Product Category Recommender - how to implement Next Best Product Category?
+   + Data Sharing: how would you implement PII on this data, so it can be safely shared with, say, partners?

+**Answer:** 1